plord12/360tools/README.md

   * Generates photo connections - the first photo links to the second, second to the third etc
   * Generates photo heading - each photo is pointed at the location of the next
   * Use [Googles StreetViewPublish API](https://developers.google.com/streetview/publish/reference/rest) to upload the metadata
-* TODO: Make use of a GPX track to obtain missing location information
+* Option to use a GPX track to obtain missing location information
 * TODO: Generate umap configurations

 ## Google credentials